-I was making my way across the Far Shore to deliver time-sensitive medicine for a real big fish when some raiders decided to pay me a visit.
-It was good the big fish hired me and not those clowns from GalEx, otherwise, there was no chance in hell.
+I’m making my way across the Far Shore to deliver time-sensitive medicine for a real big fish when some raiders decide to pay me a visit.
+The big fish made the right decision to hire me instead of those clowns from GalEx.
+Otherwise, there was no chance in hell the package would get delivered.
 The big fish knew the chances were, hmm, let’s say, fifty-fifty with me.
 GalEx, zero, no doubt.
-See, I’m a private courier.
-People pay me money, good money, to deliver packages.
-Packages they can’t trust with the Postal Service, Galaxy Express, Star Ship, etc. They trust me though, but it comes at a cost.
+I’m a private courier.
+People pay me money—good money—to deliver packages.
+Packages they can’t trust with the Postal Service, Galaxy Express, Star Ship, etc. They trust me, though, but that trust comes at a cost.
 I ain’t cheap.

-So, like I was saying, I was making my way across the Far Shore when those fucking zealot raiders decided to pay me a visit.
-They must have intercepted me from a station nearby.
-How’d they know where I’d be and when I’d be there and that I happened to not have time for their bullshit?
+Like I was saying, I’m making my way across the Far Shore when those fucking zealot raiders decide to pay me a visit.
+They must have been waiting for me at a nearby station.
+How they knew where I’d be and when I’d be there and that I happened to not have time for their bullshit?
 No clue.
-That’s a problem for another day.
+That’s a problem for tomorrow.

 It’s just me in my ship, Starfish, a Class D cruiser.
-It’s an old hunk-a-junk, but it gets the job done.
-I had a little work done on it over the years, so it’s faster than most ships in its class.
-Had a few weapons put in too.
-It’s not a fighter ship, but you know never what trouble you might run into out there.
+She’s an old hunk-a-junk, but she gets the job done.
+I had a little work done on her over the years, so she’s faster than most ships in her class.
+Had a few weapons put in, too.
+She’s not a fighter ship by any means, but you never know what trouble you might run into out there.
 Protecting the package is what they pay me for, and sometimes that means people who get in the way happen to get turned into stardust.

-Anyways, yeah, mother-fucking-space-pirates.
+Mother-fucking-space-pirates.
 Scum of space.
-Nothing better to do than sit around and wait for their prey.
-Space is too damn big for the SDF to do shit about it.
+They’ve got nothing better to do than sit around and wait for their prey.
+Space is too damn big for the SDF to do anything about it.
 No way they could have coverage across every single parsec out there.

-These three ships jet in, oh, I don’t know, probably two Class Cs and a Class B. They’re thinking to themselves, this’ll be the easiest job we’ve ever done.
-But here’s the trick, they can’t just blow me to oblivion, or the package’ll be compromised.
+Three ships drop in behind me.
+I don’t know for sure, but if I had to guess, two Class Cs and a Class B. They’re thinking to themselves, this’ll be the easiest job we’ve ever done.
+But here’s the trick, they can’t just blow me to oblivion or the package’ll be compromised.
 Me and ole Starfish aren’t just target practice.
 They need to be subtle; they need some tact.
-They need to take me down, but not utterly destroy me.
-Now that, I can work with that.
 These raiders have white skulls painted on the sides of their carbon colored ships.
 They don’t know a thing about being subtle.
+They need to take me down but not utterly destroy me.
+Now that, I can work with that.

-I engage the thrusters, full force, and try to skate my way out of this.
-They’re sending little blips at my backside, nothing my shield can’t handle.
-They probably didn’t expect such a strong shield for such a small ship.
-I’m starting to get some distance, thinking I’m in the clear.
-Then the two Class Cs send out two missiles each, right the fuck at me.
-Now my shield’s good, but it’s not that good.
+I engage the thrusters full force and try to skate my way out of this predicament.
+They shoot little blips at my backside, nothing my shield can’t handle.
+They probably don’t expect such a strong shield for such a small ship.
+I’m getting some distance from them, thinking I’m in the clear.
+Then the two Class Cs launch two missiles each, right the fuck at me.
+Now Starfish’s shield’s strong but not that strong.
 Starfish sustains minor damage, but my shields are fucked.
-The profit margin for this job just shrank considerably.
+The profit margin for this job shrinks considerably.
 Now I’m pissed.
 This is turning into a real hassle.

 I pull back on the stick and twist hard left, turning Starfish around right at them.
 The Class Cs are sitting ducks, probably shitting themselves, as I unleash a barrage of the Good Stuff.
-There’s nothing left of the one to my right.
-The one on the left won’t make it either, but at least there are some scraps for the scavengers.
+After my missiles hit them, there’s nothing left of the ship to my right.
+Completely evaporated.
+The one on the left wasn’t a direct hit, but it was did the trick.
+There are some scraps for the scavengers floating out there.
 You’re welcome.

-But the Class B, I can’t see that bastard.
+The third ship, the Class B, I can’t see that bastard.
 I run a scan.
 On top of me.
 Oh shit.
 I hear a loud clank above me, and Starfish’s sensors start going nuts.
 Red flashing everywhere.
-Sweat starts dripping down my face.
-The Class B ship shot out a harpoon, and it’s got me good.
-My thrusters can’t take much more of this top speed overclock, and I don’t exactly have the extra fuel to burn.
-I floor it, trying to escape the harpoon.
+Sweat runs down my face.
+The Class B ship shot out a harpoon, and it got me good.
+My thrusters can’t handle much more max speed, and I don’t exactly have extra fuel to burn.
+But I floor it, trying to escape the harpoon.
 It’s some Old Man and the Sea shit.
-No use, this hook and line are some high-grade matériel.
+No use, the hook and line are some high-grade matériel.

-A light bulb goes off, I get an idea.
+A light bulb goes off in my head.
 Instead of trying to run, barely pulling the Class B along, I turn back and head right toward it.
-The Class B fires some warning shots.
-They miss.
+The Class B fires some warning shots to get me to back off.
+They intentionally miss.
 I know they can’t risk losing the package, otherwise, this would be a total bust for them.
-They start reeling in the line, trying to tear me out of my trajectory heading straight toward their ship.
+They begin reeling in the line, trying to tear me out of my trajectory heading straight toward their ship.
 But their line doesn’t spool fast enough, I’m heading straight onward.
 I fire a couple more of my missiles.
 No dice.
 Shield’s too strong on this bastard.

 Fuck it!
 I keep my trajectory straight and steady, right toward the Class B bastard.
 I brace for impact as me and ole Starfish ram full speed into the Class B. Lucky for me, Starfish has a military-grade nose that can withstand just about anything.
-Even though the Class B’s about four times the size of Starfish, we do some serious damage.
-I engage the reverse thrusters, fire a few shots, and boom!
+Even though the Class B’s about four times the size of Starfish, we do some serious damage and take its shields down.
+I engage the reverse thrusters, fire my last two missiles, and boom!
 More stardust.
 The sucker’s toast.

-I finished delivering the package on foot.
+I finish delivering the package on foot.
 No issues there.
 You don’t fuck with a courier with a black eye and a small suitcase.
-I collected my fee, plus a little extra for the trouble.
-Now I’m here, enjoying this nice glass of hex in this fine establishment.
+I collect my fee, plus a little extra for the trouble.
+Now I’m here, enjoying this fine glass of hex in this fine establishment.